Inside: A tutorial for DIY craft beer candles and another 30 cool candle container ideas.

 Step 8: Leave the candles a good few hours, preferably overnight, to ensure the wax has cooled and hardened fully.
 Then trim the wooden wick with scissors.

 I have three sons, so I made three craft beer candles, one for each.
 I hope they don’t argue over who gets which one!
 You’ll find another 50 fabulous gift ideas for guys here.
+If you have any beer cans left over, then how about making some of these funky beer can ornaments and tags

 Unique Candle Container Ideas

 First, if you have an existing candle container, it’s easy to repurpose and use it again.
 Just pop the old candle holder in the freezer overnight, and then you can pop out the residue wax.
-Sometimes you might need the help of a butter knife around the edge.
+Sometimes, you might need the help of a butter knife around the edge.

 You can then wash it out and refill it with wax and a fragrance.